samjulien/blog/_posts/2019-08-23-golang-and-angular-series-part-2-developing-and-securing-angular-apps.markdown

 {% endraw %}
 {% endhighlight %}

 Basically, your to-do page consists of two tables that use the `*ngFor` directive to iterate over all the to-do items in `activeTodos` and `completedTodos`.
-These table contain the `id` and `message` of the to-do items, as well as two buttons that allow users to complete and delete items.
+These tables contain the `id` and `message` of the to-do items, as well as two buttons that allow users to complete and delete items.
 Also, this page indicates whether the to-do items are completed or not.
-This happens by the usage of `*ngIf` directives.
+This happens in the usage of `*ngIf` directives.
 If the `todo.complete` property is false, this page shows an active green button and, if the todo is already completed, it shows a grey disabled button.

 At the very bottom of this HTML page, you have an input text and a button that, when clicked, triggers the `addTodo` function.
 This is what gives your users the possibility of adding new to-do items.
 The input content is mapped to the `todoMessage` property via the `ngModel` directive.
 This directive works like a two-way data binding, meaning that the property is tied to the input element and the element is tied to the variable.
 In other words, should one change so will the other.